Sylvester-Preconditioned Adaptive-Rank Implicit Time Integrators for Advection-Diffusion Equations with Variable Coefficients: Discretization of the Advection Operator

 \section{Discretization of the Advection Operator}

-We provide a detailed derivation of the matrix formulation of the discretization of the advection operator for the two-dimensional advection-diffusion equation with variable, separable advection coefficients.
+We derive the matrix formulation of the discretization of the advection operator for the two-dimensional advection-diffusion equation with variable, separable advection coefficients.
 As before, we focus on the discretization of the advection term in the $x$-direction:

 where the advection coefficient is separable: